crosswalk-project/crosswalk-samples/webrtc/README.md

     # or package for Crosswalk (7+)
     python make_apk.py --app-root=client/app --app-local-path=index.html --name=WebRTC --package=org.crosswalkproject.samples.webrtc
-    # and install on a target
+    # then install on an Android target

 You can use two browser tabs if you like, or a mix of Crosswalk apps on devices + browsers.